zenzay/esphome-power-meter/README.md

 I have had some weird power spikes (faulty photodiode, it turned out), so I included a **Power Problem Level** number and a **Power Problem Status** binary sensor in the ESPHome config.
 You set the level and subsequently, if power consumption goes over (or equals) the level, the binary sensor will indicate that you have a problem.
 The history in HA of this sensor was very useful to track the problem I had, so I have left it in.

 I have also included a RGB led which, instead of blinking (I do not like blinking LEDs), will indicate power consumption level in relation to the set power problem level.
+Turn it on, set the brightness and the color will be set automatically at each power pulse.

 To test the accuracy of the Power Meter, I created a simple Arduino Sketch to simulate the blinking LED on a 'real' Power Meter.
 A simple LED blinking at specific intervals to simulate power consumption.
 You'll find it [here](https://github.com/zenzay/arduino-projects/tree/main/power-meter-pulse-led).
 I also disabled the kWh Price sensor import from HA, temporarily in the code, so the price stayed fixed during testing.